 So, in the food battle between regurgitation and vomit, when it comes to taste, regurgitation is the winner.
 Why is that?
 Since it has not spent time in the stomach and is ejected shortly after being swallowed, it retains much of its original, pleasant aromas.

-Is it Safe for Dogs to Eat Their Regurgitation/Vomit?
+Is it Bad for Dogs to Eat Their Vomit?

 Yes, it is perfectly safe for a dog to eat his own regurgitation, as long as the regurgitated food does not contain inedible items (rocks, sticks, paper) or toxic materials.